MSc/PgDip/PgCert Urban Planning

-• Consider issues of sustainability and climate change alongside pressures of economic development.
+• Consider planning responses to both the big global issues of sustainability and climate change.

 • Study with students from a range of backgrounds from the UK and overseas.